-Use the Windows Media Player to listen to CDs in Windows XP.
+Use the Windows Media Player to listen to CDs.
 For more information about using the Windows Media Player, click Help.
-You can also use MUSICMATCH to listen to CDs in Windows XP.
-For more information, see "Using MUSICMATCH" on page 108.
+You can also use the Gateway M505 Music Player or MusicMatch to listen to CDs.
+For more information, see "Using the Gateway M505 Music Player" on page 101 and "Using MUSICMATCH" on page 108.